paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-033-alaska-native-claims-settlement.md

 ### Statutory Notes

 #### References in Text
 Act of May 17, 1906, as in effect on December 17, 1971, referred to in subsec. (a)(2)(A)(ii)(I), means act May 17, 1906, ch.
 2469, 34 Stat.
-197, which was classified to sections 270–1 to 270–3 of Title 43, Public Lands, prior to its repeal by Pub.
+197, which was classified to sections 270–1 to 270–3 of this title prior to its repeal by Pub.
 L. 92–203, § 18(a), Dec.
 18, 1971, 85 Stat.
 710.

 #### Codification
 Section was enacted as part of the John D. Dingell, Jr. Conservation, Management, and Recreation Act, and not as part of the Alaska Native Claims Settlement Act which comprises this chapter.

 #### Definition of “Secretary”
-“Secretary” as meaning the Secretary of the Interior, see section 2 of Pub.
+“Secretary” means the Secretary of the Interior, see section 2 of Pub.
 L. 116–9, set out as a note under [section 1 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1&num=0&edition=prelim), Conservation.

 <a id="section-1629h"></a>